tardis-sn/connector25/docs/mesa_to_stir.md

 ## Outputs from MESA

-MESA outputs history and profile data in the `LOGS` directory in your `work` folder, photos for restarting the simulation, and images (optional).
+MESA outputs include history and profile data (will appear in the `LOGS` directory in your `work` folder), photos for restarting the simulation, and images (optional).
+We include output files for our fiducial mesa methods.
+You should be able to reproduce this output by running the inlists as they appear in the inputs section.

 ## Inputs to STIR